Work from home parents’ survival guide

 Separate your roles

-One major hindrance of being a work-from-home parent is that the border between your professional life and personal life faces the danger of eroding.
-If you went to your workplace everyday it’d be easier not to get distracted because of the household errands and kids constantly running up and down the house.
+One major hindrance to being a work-from-home parent is that the border between your professional life and personal life faces the danger of eroding.
+If you went to your workplace every day it’d be easier not to get distracted because of the household errands and kids constantly running up and down the house.
 Additionally, it’d be simpler to leave work-related matters at the office because of the separation of locations.

 There is a solution to this for parents who are willing to try.
-You can have separate areas of lifespace and workspace at your home.
+You can have separate areas of living space and workspace at your home.
 For instance, a vacant room that hasn’t been in use for ages or the storage room that you had been planning to renovate forever can serve as your new office.
+Especially when both parents work from home, having a dedicated workspace can be necessary for meetings and focus time.

 Plan what you can in advance